For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Management of talent and future leaders

-For several years now, Crédit Agricole S.A. has been involved in identifying, developing and supporting its talent and managers through managerial guidelines and a unique selection process shared across the Group, that gives all employees the same chance of achieving their ambitions and moving forward.
+For several years now, Crédit Agricole S.A. has been involved in identifying, developing and supporting its employees and managers through managerial guidelines and a unique selection process shared across the Group, that gives all employees the same chance of achieving their ambitions and moving forward.

 • Forward-planning: building up talent pools in order to feed into the Group’s succession plans and business lines,